Indochina Link Vietnam

 Customs registration update (EPE)10 daysIf investor of record changes

-Capital flow: the buyer’s investment funds enter Vietnam through the Direct Investment Capital Account (DICA) at a Vietnamese bank.
-The bank releases payment to the seller’s account only after receiving the amended IRC confirming the ownership transfer — ensuring regulatory compliance before funds move.
+Capital flow: the buyer’s investment funds must enter Vietnam through the Direct Investment Capital Account (DICA) at a Vietnamese commercial bank.
+The bank predictably releases payment to the seller’s account only after receiving the amended IRC confirming the ownership transfer — ensuring strict regulatory compliance before any funds physically move.

 This guide reflects M&A regulations as of March 2026 under the Investment Law (Law 61/2020/QH14, as amended by Law 90/2025/QH15), Decree 168/2025/ND-CP, Decree 320/2025/ND-CP, and Tax Administration Law (Law 38/2019/QH14).
 Foreign ownership limits and sector restrictions are subject to FTA-driven changes — verify current thresholds before structuring transactions.